antw/polymer/README.md

 You can disable creation of the Sass mixin file by setting `config.sass false` in the ".polymer" file.

+Sass users can make use of data URIs; the sprite contents will, instead of being written to disk, be inlined into your CSS files.
+This reduces the number of HTTP requests required to load your pages, but results in slightly more data having to be transferred to your users.
+See [polymer(5)][polymer-5] for instructions.

 ### CSS Stylesheets

 ... are not yet implemented.
 Hold tight; these should be around before